Tams3d/T3D-GN-Presets/Readme.md

 - **Deformers** now support *Instances* as realised geometry.

 ## 👻 Bug Reports
-- Bug reports are always welcomed in the form as reports or sugestions.
+- Bug reports are always welcomed in the form as reports or suggestions.
-- Suggestions can be included with bried explanations on usability.
+- Suggestions can be included with brief explanations of usability.
 - Submit Bug reports and feature requests [here](https://github.com/Tams3d/T3D-GN-Presets/issues)

 # 🎯 Development
-- Developments are happening locally in regular basis regarding bug fixes, and support for every upcoming [Blender](https://www.blender.org/) releases.
+- Developments are happening locally on regular basis regarding bug fixes, and support for every upcoming [Blender](https://www.blender.org/) release.
-- [Simulation Nodes](https://builder.blender.org/download/experimental/geometry-nodes-simulation/)  will get eventually supported when packed with Stable Blender releases.
+- [Simulation Nodes](https://builder.blender.org/download/experimental/geometry-nodes-simulation/)  will get eventually be supported when packed with Stable Blender releases.
 - Support for Hair Curves has been provided by default.
 - Dev conversations may get started in future on My [Discord Server](https://discord.gg/TNgzbZCdnY)
-- Closed [GitHub Projects](https://github.com/users/Tams3d/projects/2/views/1) for maintainance reasons.
+- Closed [GitHub Projects](https://github.com/users/Tams3d/projects/2/views/1) for maintinance reasons.
 - Closed & Removed *Experimental Branch*
 - Removed `v1.0.0` release as a replacement for [`Corrective Release (v1.0.1)`](https://github.com/Tams3d/T3D-GN-Presets/releases/tag/v1.0.1)